Axe (brand): Products

 Axe aka Lynx was launched in France in 1983 by Unilever.
 It was inspired by another of Unilever's brands, Impulse.
-Unilever introduced many products in the range, but was forced to use the name Lynx in the United Kingdom, Ireland, Australia, and New Zealand due to trademark issues with the Axe name.
+Unilever introduced many products in the range, but was forced to use the name Lynx in the United Kingdom, Ireland, Australia and New Zealand due to trademark issues with the Axe name.
 In addition, some countries (such as South Africa) introduced the brand as EGO until 2002.

 Scents have evolved over time.
 From 1983 until about 1989, the variant names were descriptions of the fragrances and included Musk, Spice, Amber, Oriental, and Marine.
 From 1990 until 1996, geographic names for fragrances were used.
 In 2009, the brand launched an eight-centimetre container called the Axe Bullet.
 The brand has also extended into other areas.

 Most scent names usually have a shower gel to accompany them and sometimes an antiperspirant/deodorant stick and an aftershave lotion.
 The Axe Shampoos come in three different sizes: regular size, travel or sample size, and XL bottles.
 Axe also ships a shower scrub tool called the Axe Detailer.

 Axe also launches limited edition variants from time to time that may be on sale for a few months or over a year.

+In 2024/2025, the brand was renamed to "AKC" in Russia.